Polycyclic aromatic hydrocarbon (PAH) abundances in the disk around T Chamaeleontis (T Cha): PAH sizes, ionization fraction, and mass during JWST observations: Introduction

-{In protoplanetary disks (PPDs), PAHs are dynamically coupled to the gas and traces the disk surfaces (e.g., \citealt{Lagage+2006}).
-Emission from the transiently heated PAHs are usually extended up to the outer disks (e.g., \citealt{Habart+2006, Yoffe+2023}).
-Thus, PAHs could play a critical role in gas heating and overall disk thermodynamics, including chemistry propagation, through the FUV irradiated disk surfaces, even in the outermost disk regions (e.g., \citealt{KampDullemond2004, Visser+2007, Kokoulina+2021}).
-PAHs could further influence the photoevaporative evolution of the disk through kinetic heating of gas, as models predict that the FUV photoevaporation efficiency increases in the presence of PAHs} \citep{GortiHollenbach2009, Gorti+2009}. {Therefore, knowledge of the PAH abundances in PPDs is important for a complete understanding of the disk processes during planet formation stages.}
+In protoplanetary disks (PPDs), PAHs are dynamically coupled to the gas and trace the disk surfaces (e.g. \citealt{Lagage+2006}).
+Emission from the transiently heated PAHs are usually extended up to the outer disks (e.g. \citealt{Habart+2006, Yoffe+2023}).
+Thus, PAHs could play a critical role in gas heating and overall disk thermodynamics, including chemistry propagation, through the FUV irradiated disk surfaces, even in the outermost disk regions (e.g. \citealt{KampDullemond2004, Visser+2007, Kokoulina+2021}).
+PAHs could further influence the photoevaporative evolution of the disk through kinetic heating of gas, as models predict that the FUV photoevaporation efficiency increases in the presence of PAHs \citep{GortiHollenbach2009, Gorti+2009}.
+Therefore, knowledge of the PAH abundances in PPDs is important for a complete understanding of the disk processes during planet formation stages.

-{From Spitzer observations, one or more AIB features} were detected in $\sim$70$\%$ of the {PPDs around Herbig Ae/Be stars} \citep{Acke+2004, Acke+2010}.
-However, only $\sim$10$\%$ of the disks around T Tauri stars have shown {such features} \citep{Geers+2006, Geers+2009}, which might be because of the UV faintness of the T Tauri stars, in general.
-However, the major non-detections in T Tauri disks as well as those in Herbig Ae/Be disks may also be due to PAH cluster formation and subsequent adsorption into larger grain surfaces, that can suppress the PAH {emission, and hence the AIBs} \citep{Bakes+2001, Lange+2023}.
-Further, PAHs {could} also be destroyed by EUV or X-rays \citep{SiebenmorgenKrugel2010}. {\cite{Geers+2006} used a standard radiative transfer model to fit the 11.3 $\mu$m band flux of a sample of T Tauri disks.
-They find a better fit to the overall sample considering $\sim10-100$ times depletion of the PAH-to-dust mass ratio in their model compared to that in the ISM.} Whether the {PAH emissions were not detected, or the PAHs were depleted due to processes related to disk evolution, is not well-known so far.
-This makes the PAH abundances among PPDs difficult to constrain (e.g., \citealt{SeokLi2017})}.
+Based on Spitzer observations, one or more AIB features were detected in $\sim$70$\%$ of the PPDs around Herbig Ae/Be stars \citep{Acke+2004, Acke+2010}.
+However, only $\sim$10$\%$ of the disks around T Tauri stars have shown such features \citep{Geers+2006, Geers+2009}, which might be due to the overall UV faintness of the T Tauri stars.
+However, the major non-detections in T Tauri disks as well as those in Herbig Ae/Be disks might also be due to PAH cluster formation and subsequent adsorption into larger grain surfaces, which could suppress the PAH emission and, hence, the AIBs \citep{Bakes+2001, Lange+2023}.
+Furthermore, PAHs could also be destroyed by EUV or X-rays \citep{SiebenmorgenKrugel2010}. {\cite{Geers+2006} used a standard radiative transfer model to fit the 11.3 $\mu$m band flux of a sample of T Tauri disks.
+They found a better fit to the overall sample considering around 10 to 100 times depletion of the PAH-to-dust mass ratio in their model compared to that of the ISM.
+The question of whether the PAH emissions were not detected or the PAHs were depleted due to processes related to disk evolution is not well-understood thus far.
+This makes the PAH abundances among PPDs difficult to constrain (e.g. \citealt{SeokLi2017}).